-Once the Department, or the prosecuting authorities, determines that there is insufficient evidence of Fraud by the Provider, and/or legal proceedings related to the Provider's alleged Fraud are completed, the MCO's must release the withheld payments back to the Provider and/or apply the suspended payments to any outstanding Provider debit.
-PI will inform the MCO when a suspended Provider's payments are to be released.
+According to 42 CFR 455.23(c), once the Department, or the prosecuting authorities, determines that there is insufficient evidence of Fraud by the Provider, and/or legal proceedings related to the Provider's alleged Fraud are completed, PI will inform the MCO that the payment suspension is released, and funds are to be distributed.
+The MCO will stop withholding funds as of the payment suspension release date provided by the Department.

-The MCO shall apply any/all withheld funds towards the Provider's established overpayment prior to releasing any funds back to the Provider.
+Prior to releasing any funds to the Provider, the MCO must first apply any/all withheld funds towards the Provider's established overpayment.
+Any remaining balance not satisfied by the withheld funds, the MCO should pursue as an overpayment.
 In the event the MCO does not apply withheld funds towards the Provider's established overpayment as a means of collection, the Department may seek recovery of those dollars directly from the MCO.